wearsshoes/meadow/meadow.knowledge.md

 - Use multiprocessing for clean process separation
 - Use modern ML-based approaches where beneficial
   - EasyOCR for text extraction (chosen over Tesseract for accuracy)
+    - Requires input as file path, bytes, or numpy array (not PIL Image)
+    - Convert PIL Images using np.array(image) before passing to readtext()
+    - Requires input as file path, bytes, or numpy array (not PIL Image)
+    - Convert PIL Images using np.array(image) before passing to readtext()
   - Claude API for content analysis
 - Use modern ML-based approaches where beneficial
   - EasyOCR for text extraction (chosen over Tesseract for accuracy)